Saint Vincent's Catholic Medical Centers: Post-closure

 In October 2011, the former main campus at 7-15 Seventh Avenue was sold to Rudin Management Company for $260 million.
 CBRE Group represented the seller, Saint Vincent's Catholic Medical Centers of New York.
 Eyal Ofer's Global Holdings assisted the buyer in the sale.

 At the time of its closure, St. Vincent's occupied a large real-estate footprint in Greenwich Village; it consisted of several hospital buildings and a number of outpatient facilities, had more than 1,000 affiliated physicians, including 70 full-time and 300 voluntary attending physicians, and trained more than 300 residents and fellows annually.
 As a Catholic hospital, St. Vincent's was officially sponsored by the Sisters of Charity and the Roman Catholic Diocese of Brooklyn.
 St. Vincent's was the last Catholic general hospital in New York City.
-The St. Vincent de Paul stained glass window from the hospital was donated to St. Joseph's Regional Medical Center in Paterson, New Jersey, in honor of its legacy of charity.
+The St. Vincent de Paul stained glass window from the hospital was donated to St. Joseph's Regional Medical Center in Paterson, New Jersey in honor of its legacy of charity.
 It is on display in the main lobby of the medical center.

-The building was completely demolished by early 2013.
-New York City has announced a deal that preserves a historic building and creates a new school on the site.
+The building was demolished by early 2013.
+New York City announced a deal which preserves a historic building and creates a new school on the site.
 Former City Council Speaker Christine Quinn said that the plan also calls for a reduction in the number of new apartments, funds for affordable housing and arts education in local schools.